JaydeepDas2000/React-modern-page-uber/README.md

 1. Install Node (Ignore if you already install)
 2. Download this source code in `.zip` and extract or simplly Clone
 3. Open Terminal and go to that directory
-4. Install Node module just type `npm install` then install json-server by `npm i json-server`
+4. Install Node module just type `npm install` then install json-server by `npm install -g json-server`
 5. then start the json-server `json-server --watch db.json --static ./src/images/thumbnails/ --port 9000`
 6. then open another Terminal and start react app by `npm start`